Updated: April 27, 2021

 One of the advantages of jumping into a freelancer career is the ability to take control of your time.
 You get to work when you are most productive and take a break if you need to.
 As freelancers’ compensations are usually output-based, meaning “no work = no pay,” you need to put into consideration the actual work hours and workdays you intend to put in.

-• How many hours do you intend to work per day?
+- How many hours do you intend to work per day?

 Full-time work is 8 hours.
-You may want to consider your break time if it is not paid.
+You may want to consider your break time if it is not paid. - How many days do you intend to work in a week?

-• How many holidays do you expect to take off work in a year?
+Enter 5 if you take 2 days off per week - How many holidays do you expect to take off work in a year?

-Of the 12 paid holidays salaried workers get in the Philippines, how many will you take off work?
+Of the 12 paid holidays salaried workers get in the Philippines, how many will you take off work? - How many vacation days do you expect to take off work in a year?

-• How many sick days and personal days do you expect to take off work in a year?
+If you are replacing a job with 4 weeks of vacation, enter 20 days. - How many sick days and personal days do you expect to take off work in a year?

 Now go back to the top section of the spreadsheet and check the boxes highlighted in green.
 That is your minimum hourly rate, both in PHP and USD.
 The exchange rate is automatically updated.